cbvps/tlsja3proxy/README.md

 # tlsja3proxy

-A HTTP/HTTPS proxy that modifies TLS fingerprints using tls-client library, allowing emulation of various modern browsers.
+A HTTP/HTTPS proxy that modifies TLS fingerprints using uTLS, allowing emulation of various modern browsers.

 ## Features